-- Creating "stepping stones" for particular species; - Maintenance of pastures habitats of small mammals, part of the food chain of predatory birds and orchids: - Restoration and maintenance of wet meadows and water bodies habitats of amphibians, food base of water-loving birds; habitats for hydrophilous and hygrophilous plant species, etc.; - Maintenance of the passability of rivers and gallery riverine forests; - Individual approach of forest management in regions with reported protected species;
+- Creating "stepping stones" for particular species; - Land use planning and prevention of urbanisation in ecological corridors; - Maintenance of pastures habitats of small mammals, part of the food chain of predatory birds and orchids; - Restoration and maintenance of wet meadows and water bodies habitats of amphibians, food base of water-loving birds; habitats for hydrophilous and hygrophilous plant species, etc.; - Maintenance of the passability of rivers and gallery riverine forests; - Individual approach of forest management in regions with reported protected species; - Implementation of management actions in the forests, keeping old trees and leaving dead wood; - Declare some forest stands for "Old growth Forest"

-- Implementation of management actions in the forests, keeping old trees and leaving dead wood; - Declare the some forest stands for "Old growth Forest" - Implementation of appropriate management of the wider landscape and development of a green infrastructure.
+5.3.3 Implementation of appropriate management of the wider landscape and development of a green infrastructure.

-With the purpose of building a green infrastructure between the protected sites, analysis has to be made of the possibilities to establish species migration corridors.
-Recommendations for protection of habitats and landscapes, which are to be discussed and agreed with local municipalities, should be made.
-A place in the future planning of regional economic development should also be ensured.
-The analysis, justification and planning include the protected sites and areas, as well as the possibilities for their natural connections.
+With the purpose of building a green infrastructure between the protected sites, possibilities to establish species migration corridors should be analysed.
+Recommendations for the protection of habitats and landscapes should be made, in consultation and agreement with local municipalities, in order to ensure, among others, a place for the management of the sites in the regional economic development and planning.
+The analysis, justification and planning should include the Emerald sites, as well as the possibilities for their natural connections.